-The practicum is designed to provide students with hands-on exposure to public health practice.
+The practicum is designed to provide students with hands-on experience in public health practices.
 This will include field work and interaction with the staff of the practicum site.
 The deliverables of the practicum include an extended written report and oral presentation.
 This course can be completed over a period of one year.